-3. Be sure that all provisions of the plan specified are in compliance with the Regulations contained in [Chapter 72, Article 2, South Carolina Code of Regulations](#) (Erosion and Sediment Reduction and Stormwater Management Regulations).
-4. The design must include an approved erosion control plan as required in the [OSE Manual](#).
+1. All Erosion and Sedimentation Controls and Soil Stabilization Practices shall follow design standards defined in the [SCDES BMP Handbook](#) or the elected permit authority's [Stormwater Management Program](#) as required by Clemson University's [Stormwater Planning and Management Policy](#).
+2. Be sure that all provisions of the plan specified are in compliance with the Regulations contained in [Chapter 72, Article 2, South Carolina Code of Regulations](#) (Erosion and Sediment Reduction and Stormwater Management Regulations).
+3. The design must include an approved erosion control plan as required in Appendix H of [OSE Manual](#).